ammirato/active_vision_dataset_processing/README.md

 #Visualizations
 Use the code here to visualize our data.
+See the README in this folder for examples.

 To get started, edit the `ROHIT_BASE_PATH` variable in `run.py` and/or `init_paths.m`
 to point to the directory that contains our data. i.e. the parent directory